Skip to Content

 Millipedes aren’t dangerous unless picked up with bare hands and will do their best to stay out of your way.

-How To Prevent Millipedes
+How to Prevent Millipedes

 You can keep millipedes from wriggling their way into your home or business by following a few millipede control tips: